How to cure worms in cats & dogs

 Tapeworms are also very common and live in the intestines.
 They are white, flat and around 30cm long, although they can grow much bigger.

-Dogs and cats normally become infected with tapeworms from fleas which they often accidentally eat.
-These infected fleas spread the parasite which leads to worms.
+Dogs and cats normally become infected with tapeworms from fleas, which they often accidentally eat.
+These infected fleas spread the parasite and cause intestinal worms.
 Cats can also pick them up by hunting and eating infected rodents or birds.

-Dogs can also get tapeworm by eating the poo of infected animals like sheep or cows, or even from raw meat.
+Dogs can also get tapeworms by eating the poo of infected animals like sheep or cows, or even from raw meat.

 Hookworms

-Hookworms aren’t frequently found in UK in dogs but they are fairly common in foxes.
-Cats are unlikely to get hookworm, although it is possible.
+Hookworms aren’t frequently found in the UK in dogs but they are fairly common in foxes.
+Cats are unlikely to get hookworms, although it is possible.

 Whipworms

-Whipworm are pretty rare in dogs in the UK and they don’t infect cats.
-They live in the large intestine of dogs and get their name from their shape.
+Whipworms live in the large intestines of dogs and get their name from their shape.
 They have one end which is tapered and looks like a whip.

 This thicker end embeds itself in the intestinal wall as the worm matures.
 This causes irritation and discomfort for infected dogs and is particularly dangerous for puppies.